-IP and Trademark — why it’s important
+IP and Trademark — why they’re important

 You’ve spent years building up your business and its brand so that you stand out from the competition and offer your customers a unique point of difference.